JPuyear/2-minnesota-tree-growth-330/2-minnesota.md

 | sapling   | 1817 |
 | sawlog    |    1 |

 There are 473 pole trees, 1817 sapling trees, and 1 sawlog tree.
+There are no seedlings.

 ::: {.section .level2}

-## 8. Summarizing {.anchored anchor-id="summarizing"}
+## 8. Summarizing {#summarizing .anchored anchor-id="summarizing"}

 `summarize()` collapses a `data.frame` to a single row.
 We can use `summarize()` to compute summary statistics for one or more columns in a